|Program name:||JobTrainer Fund extension|

 |Contact:||Skills Tasmania JobTrainer Fund Manager - (03) 6165 6037 or JobTrainerTas@skills.tas.gov.au|

-The Tasmanian JobTrainer Fund (the Fund) will provide grants to Skills Tasmania endorsed registered training organisations (RTOs) to provide fee-free nationally recognised training for job seekers, school leavers, and young people aged 17 to 24 to support them into employment as Tasmanian emerges from the COVID-19 pandemic.
+The JobTrainer Fund has been extended in Tasmania and will provide grants to Skills Tasmania endorsed registered training organisations (RTOs) to provide free nationally recognised training for job seekers, young Tasmanians, including school leavers (aged 17-24), and people enrolling in aged care, childcare, disability care or digital skills qualifications.

-The budget for the Fund is up to $21,000,000, which consists of $10,500,000 each from the Commonwealth and Tasmanian Governments.
+The total budget for the Fund is up to $21,000,000, which consists of $10,500,000 each from the Australian and Tasmanian governments.

-Who is eligible to apply?
+Who is eligible to apply for funding?

 To be eligible to apply, applicants must be:

-- scoped for the qualifications, courses or units for which they are applying and the scope must include Tasmania as a delivery site.
+- scoped for the qualifications, courses, or units for which they are applying, and the scope must include Tasmania as a delivery site.

 What are the learner eligibility criteria?

-- The following learners are eligible for funding:
+The following learners are eligible for funding: